Conversation to Action¶

 }The description field is crucial—it’s how the model decides when to use the tool.
 Good descriptions are clear, specific, and include examples when helpful.

-Building Your First Agent Loop¶
+Building Your First Agentic Loop¶

 An agent isn’t just one tool call—it’s a conversation between the model and your tools.
 Here’s the basic loop: